turgu1/esp32-oberon-compiler/doc/internals.md

 ## Memory usage

 Memory mapping is done by the linker, using a descriptor located in file `lib/ld/esp32.ld`.
-This file defines the location of each section as described above, but also identify the location of the stack and heap.
+This file defines the location of each section as described above, but also identify the location of the stack and the heap.

 (TBC)